dslab-uniud/J48SS/README.md

 # J48SS

 This repository contains the JAR file of WEKA 3.9.1, modified to contain J48SS decision tree classifier.
-The decision tree is capable of handling categorical, numerical, time series and sequential (e.g., text) data in a seamless way, during the same execution cycle.
+The decision tree is capable of handling categorical, numerical, time series and sequential (e.g., text) data in a seamless way, during the same execution cycle in order to establish a prediction.

 ARFF files used by the algorithm are structured as usual.
 For what concerns sequential and time series features, they are encoded as string attributes, following the convention: